-1. All redevelopment activities shall conform to the regulations contained in §4.15, Floodplains and §4.16, Erosion and Stormwater Management and Storm Drainage

-§4.18.7 General performance standards

-Facilities.
-Redevelopment shall be permitted in the resource protection area only if there is no increase in the amount of impervious cover within the RPA and no further encroachment within the RPA.

-- 2. A water quality impact assessment shall be required for any proposed land disturbance, development or redevelopment within resource protection areas in accordance with §4.18.8 and §4.18.4.D. - 3.
-A climate change and sea level rise assessment and adoption of adaptation measures shall be required for any proposed land disturbance, development or redevelopment within resource protection areas in accordance with §4.18.9.
+- 1. All redevelopment activities shall conform to the regulations contained in §4.15, Floodplains; §4.16, Storm Drainage Facilities; and §4.17, Erosion and Sediment Control.
+Redevelopment shall be permitted in the resource protection area only if there is no increase in the amount of impervious cover within the RPA and no further encroachment within the RPA. - 2.
+A water quality impact assessment shall be required for any proposed land disturbance, development or redevelopment within resource protection areas in accordance with §4.18.8 and §4.18.4.D.